 Your guardian/representative is responsible to assist you in answering any more questions that you may have.

 You may also contact UNHCR or the NGOs and other organisations that offer assistance, including legal advice, to refugees and asylum-seekers in Cyprus.
-For their details click here.
+For their details, please visit the ‘Where can I seek help?’ page on this website.